Claims For Fishermen And Fish Processors Against Marine Insurance Adjusters

-Maritime Injury Lawyer James Beard has been handling injury claims for injured fishermen and fish processor for over 30 years.
-He has handled hundreds of Jones Act and Maritime injury claims for injured fishermen and fish processors.
+Maritime injury lawyer James Beard of Trueb & Beard, LLC, has been handling injury claims for injured fishermen and fish processors for over 30 years.
+He has handled hundreds of Jones Act and maritime injury claims for injured fishermen and fish processors.
 He has recovered millions of dollars in compensation for his clients located throughout the United States.
-Beard does not represent marine insurance adjusting firms or the Polaris Group.
+Mr. Beard and his team do not represent marine insurance adjusting firms or the Polaris Group.

-Beard frequently represents clients whose injury claims are being managed and investigated by the Polaris Group and other marine insurance adjusting firms.
-He can protect your rights to benefits under maritime law and work to get authorization from the Polaris Group to obtain the medical care you need.
-Beard always represents the injured fisherman, and he is never on the side of the insurance company.
+Attorney Beard and his partner, Lanning Trueb, frequently represent clients whose injury claims are being managed and investigated by the Polaris Group and other marine insurance adjusting firms.
+Our legal team can protect your rights to benefits under maritime law and work to get authorization from the Polaris Group to obtain the medical care you need.
+Trueb & Beard, LLC, always represents the injured fisherman, and we are never on the side of the insurance company.

 Although the Polaris Group is an “independent” insurance adjusting firm, it should be clear to injured fishermen and fish processors that the Polaris Group represents the employer and/or the owner of the vessel and their insurance carriers.
 In almost every case, the Polaris Group does not represent the injured fisherman or fish processor.
 If you are dealing with the Polaris Group, they have probably been hired by the vessel owner’s insurance company.
 They will be investigating and managing your claim to try to limit the amount of medical bills and compensatory damages that the insurance company may have to pay in damages for your claim.
 The Polaris Group is part of the insurance company’s team hired to defend against your claim.
 Lawyers hired by the employer and vessel owner’s insurance company will use the evidence gathered and created by the marine insurance adjuster to try to defeat your claim.

 If you have been injured working as a commercial fisherman or fish processor, the marine insurance adjuster is gathering evidence, hiring experts, and taking statements from witnesses and crewmen to attempt to defeat your claim and to blame you for your injury.
-Make no mistake about it - that is their job.
+Make no mistake about it – that is their job.
 If you have given a maritime insurance adjuster a medical authorization, they may be talking to your doctors to influence them about issues critical to your treatment and claims for damages.
-The marine insurance adjuster many push your doctor for your early release for work, limit therapy, or to not recommend a surgery that may provide you further relief.
+The marine insurance adjuster may push your doctor to release you for work early, to limit therapy, or to not recommend a surgery that may provide you further relief.
 Shouldn’t the medical decision in your case be between you and your doctor?
 Experienced maritime injury lawyers do not let marine insurance adjusters communicate with your treating doctors without the lawyers being present to protect your rights.

 Marine insurance adjusters don’t have a duty to tell you how much money damages is fair to compensate you for your injuries.
 Marine insurance adjusters don’t want injured fishermen and fish processors to understand the responsibilities of an employer and vessel owner to protect a crewman from injury.
 Without an experienced maritime lawyer on your side, the playing field is slanted towards the marine insurance adjuster who is an expert in defending against fisherman and fish processor injury claims.